iros/clientsidedata/README.md

 Building Client-Side Data-driven applications - Talk Materials
 =====================

-This repo is ever evloving in an attempt to capture the various client-side data manipulation and management libraries out there.
+This repo is ever evolving in an attempt to capture the various client-side data manipulation and management libraries out there.
 This is a topic close to my heart and thus one that I love to tell others about as well.

 # Contents